 The 5 best places to find a QuickBooks ProAdvisor are the following:

 1. QuickBooks ProAdvisor Website

+There are more than 50,000 certified QuickBooks ProAdvisors in the U.S. The primary way to find one near you is to check out Intuit’s Find a ProAdvisor website.
 This site allows you to quickly and easily search for a ProAdvisor near you by entering your city, state, or zip code.
-To filter the search further, you can also search by the types of services that you need.
+To filter the search further, you can also search by the specific types of services that you need.

 If your search yields hundreds of results, you can narrow it down further by selecting the type of industry.
-I recommend filtering by industry if you are in an industry that has certain requirements that must be met.
-For example, a nonprofit organization has certain tax reporting requirements to maintain nonprofit status.
-Therefore, it would be beneficial for them to hire a QuickBooks ProAdvisor who specializes in nonprofits.
+I recommend filtering by this if you are in a sector that has specific accounting requirements that have to be met.
+For example, a nonprofit organization has certain tax reporting requirements.
+In this case, it would be beneficial to hire a QuickBooks ProAdvisor who specializes in nonprofits.

 - Property Management

 - Real Estate/Developer